HirasawaProject/Hirasawa-Bancho/README.md

 so any nice to have features should instead be done via the plugin support

 ## Plugins
-We support plugins to extend the functionality of the server similarly to how Bukkit handles it forMinecraft utilising events for all actions in-game
+We support plugins to extend the functionality of the server similarly to how Bukkit handles it for Minecraft utilising events for all actions in-game

 Plugins currently have access to: